-Most businesses can break their pipeline down into a general set of stages:
+Most businesses break down their pipeline into a general set of stages:

 - Won or lost

-Opportunity stages forecasting allows you to calculate the chance of closing a future deal at each stage in the sales pipeline.
-For example, if you typically end up winning about half of your deals that reach the “Proposal” stage, then you know you’ve got a 50/50 shot for all the deals in that stage during a given quarter.
+For example, if you typically end up winning about half of your deals that reach the proposal stage, then you know you’ve got a 50/50 shot for all the deals in that stage during a given quarter.

 To use this sales forecasting technique, multiply a deal’s potential by the win likelihood.
-These numbers can be determined through most customer relationship management (CRM) tools.
+These numbers can be determined with common CRM tools.
 Next, repeat this process for each deal in your pipeline and add them together.

 Let’s say you have a $1,500 deal opportunity at the incoming stage, a $2,000 deal at the qualified stage, and a $1,000 deal at the negotiation stage.
 Based on the chart above, forecasting would look something like this: